Reds (film): Filming

 When principal photography began in August 1979 the original intention was for a 15- to 16-week shoot, but it ultimately took one year.
 Filming took place in five countries and at various points the crew had to wait for snow to fall in Helsinki (and other parts of Finland), which stood in for the Soviet Union, and for rain to stop in Spain.
 Beatty asked the Soviet government for a permit to film in Moscow but was denied.
 A cottage in Kent was used to depict exteriors of the Reeds' home in Croton-on-Hudson, which in reality was a small early American saltbox house.
 The interior sets built at Twickenham Studios and EMI-Elstree Studios were also enlarged to evoke the "flavor" of the real home without reproducing it exactly.

-Other English locations included Frensham Ponds in Surrey, which stood in for Provincetown, the Smeaton Room of the Institution of Civil Engineers at One Great George Street for the Liberal Club meeting room in Portland, and the interior of Lancaster House for that of the Winter Palace in St. Petersburg.
-Another round of filming began in 1980 in New York City, Washington D.C., and Los Angeles, including Paramount Studios.
+Other English locations included Frensham Ponds in Surrey, which stood in for Provincetown, the Smeaton Room of the Institution of Civil Engineers at One Great George Street for the Liberal Club meeting room in Portland, and the interior of Lancaster House for that of the Winter Palace in Saint Petersburg.
+Another round of filming began in 1980 in New York City, Washington, D.C., and Los Angeles, including Paramount Studios.

 The Italian cinematographer Vittorio Storaro was banned from shooting the scenes shot in the U.S. after he was unable to gain an H-1B visa and because local trade unions blocked him from doing work on the film.
 The film encountered similar problems with trade unions in the United Kingdom, and had to hire a separate British crew and pay British actors enrolled in Equity at Screen Actors Guild-rate salaries in order to allow American actors to film scenes in the U.K. These trade disputes caused the film to run heavily over budget, but the studio ultimately recouped its costs after financing the film with a low-interest loan from Barclays as part of a tax-shelter plan.
 Later saying the film "broke even, plus change", Paramount head Barry Diller added, "I'm proud we made Reds.
 I'm also proud we protected ourselves in every way known to man".